Wayne Gretzky: Physical attributes

-Stamina and athleticism

 Despite his lack of strength, Gretzky had remarkable physical stamina.
-Like his hero, Gordie Howe, Gretzky possessed "an exceptional capacity to renew his energy resources quickly."
-In 1980, when an exercise physiologist tested the recuperative abilities of all of the Edmonton Oilers, Gretzky scored so high that the tester said he "thought the machine had broken."
+Like his hero, Gordie Howe, Gretzky possessed "an exceptional capacity to renew his energy resources quickly".
+In 1980, when an exercise physiologist tested the recuperative abilities of all of the Edmonton Oilers, Gretzky scored so high that the tester said he "thought the machine had broken".
 His stamina is also indicated by the fact that Gretzky often scored late in the game.
 In the year he scored his record 92 goals, 22 of them went in the net during the first period, 30 in the second—and 40 in the third.

 He also had strong general athletic skills.
 Growing up, he was a competitive runner and also batted .492 for the Junior Intercounty Baseball League's Brantford CKCP Braves in the summer of 1980.
 As a result, he was offered a contract by the Toronto Blue Jays.
-History repeated itself in June 2011, when Gretzky's 17-year-old son, Trevor, was drafted by the Chicago Cubs.
-Trevor signed with the Cubs the next month.
 Gretzky also excelled at box lacrosse, which he played during the summer.
 At age ten, after scoring 196 goals in his hockey league, he scored 158 goals in lacrosse.

-According to Gretzky, lacrosse was where he learned to protect himself from hard checks: "In those days you could be hit from behind in lacrosse, as well as cross-checked, so you had to learn how to roll body checks for self-protection."
-Gretzky adroitly applied this technique as a professional player, avoiding checks with such skill that a rumour circulated that there was an unwritten rule not to hit him.
-This was how Gretzky avoided serious injuries despite being undersized and entering the NHL during its "rough and tumble time"; Gretzky noted that his contemporary Mike Bossy “took a beating to score goals, which consequently led him to retire because his back took a beating”.
+According to Gretzky, lacrosse was where he learned how to avoid getting hit and to protect himself from hard checks in the event he did get hit: "In those days you could be hit from behind in lacrosse, as well as cross-checked, so you had to learn how to roll body checks for self-protection."
+Gretzky applied this technique as a professional player, avoiding checks with such skill that a rumour circulated that there was an unwritten rule not to hit him.
+This was how Gretzky avoided serious injuries despite being undersized and entering the NHL during its "rough and tumble time"; Gretzky noted that his contemporary Mike Bossy "took a beating to score goals, which consequently led him to retire because his back took a beating".
 Defencemen found Gretzky a most elusive target.
-Fellow Hockey Hall of Famer Denis Potvin compared attempting to hit Gretzky to "wrapping your arms around fog.
+The 205-pound (93 kg) Denis Potvin, a fellow Hall of Famer, compared attempting to hit Gretzky to "wrapping your arms around fog.
 You saw him but when you reached out to grab him your hands felt nothing, maybe just a chill."
-The 205-pound (93 kg) Potvin, a three-time winner of the Norris Trophy for best defenceman, added that part of the problem in hitting Gretzky hard was that he was "a tough guy to dislike ... what was there to hate about Gretzky?
-It was like running Gandhi into a corner."

-He received a good deal of cover from burly Oiler enforcers Dave Semenko and Marty McSorley.
+Gretzky received a good deal of cover from burly Oiler enforcers Dave Semenko and Marty McSorley.
 The latter was traded with Gretzky in 1988 to the Los Angeles Kings, where he played the same policeman role for several more years.
 But Gretzky discouraged unfair hits in another way.
 "If a guy ran him, Wayne would embarrass that guy", said former Oiler Lee Fogolin.
 "He'd score six or seven points on him.
 I saw him do it night after night."